 Wings

 Wings are a primary characteristic of birds, but they are found on other types of animals too.
 For example, bats are flying mammals with wings, and many types of insects have wings.
 Strong muscles in the chest help to propel wings, allowing for flight.
 Bird bodies are curved specifically to give lift to the wings.
 Different wing shapes provide different advantages, depending on species.
 For example, wings that have sharp, narrow tips allow for greater speed.
 Wings that are longer than they are wide make it easier for birds to soar for extended periods of time.
 Elliptical, evenly shaped wings, which are most notably found on songbirds, allow for small, quick movement.
-Birds that are capable of swimming, like penguins and puffins, have wings that are shaped like flippers.
+Different types of birds are capable of swimming, like penguins and puffins, having wings that are shaped like flippers.

 Beaks